MyEMS/myems.io/docs/tutorial/upgrade.md

 ### myems-cleaning
 - Optional be reinstalled since only version.txt was changed
 ### myems-modbus-tcp
-- Must be reinstalled because there are new features
+- Optional be reinstalled since only version.txt was changed
 ### myems-normalization
 - Optional be reinstalled since only version.txt was changed
 ### myems-web